MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 ## Co-managed workloads report (Organizational)

 The **Co-Manage Workloads** report provides a report of devices that are currently co-managed.
+For each device, the report shows the management authority for the Compliance, Resource Access, Device Configuration, Windows Update for Business, Endpoint Protection, Modern Apps, and Office Apps workloads.
+The report also aggregates all device workloads to show a summary of total workload management.
 Co-management enables you to concurrently manage Windows 10 devices by using both Configuration Manager and Microsoft Intune.

 To see a generated report of device state, you can use the following steps: